TMJ Disorders

 Treatment

 There are various treatment options that Drs.
-Weierbach or Genetti can utilize to improve the harmony and function of your jaw.
+Genetti or Weierbach can utilize to improve the harmony and function of your jaw.
 Once an evaluation confirms a diagnosis of TMJ disorder, Drs.
-Weierbach or Genetti will determine the proper course of treatment.
+Genetti or Weierbach will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care joined with professional care.

 The initial goals are to relieve the muscle spasm and joint pain.
 This is usually accomplished with a pain reliever, anti-inflammatory, or muscle relaxant.
 Steroids can be injected directly into the joints to reduce pain and inflammation.
 Self-care treatments can often be effective as well and include: